 Google understands that the barrier to entry in creating a website, and even an online business, is very low.
 The search engine, therefore, wants to give reduced exposure to online businesses that either do not have a track record of delivering good value to customers, or who are not in a position to dispense professional advice.

 By the same token, the search engine wants to give increased exposure to businesses and websites that benefit their (potential customers).

 Google, therefore, looks to certain signs that a business or website is “legitimate” and likely to offer value to visitors and potential customers.
-What exactly these signals are varied from industry to industry, however, there are some requirements and concepts that are universal across all industries to demonstrate E-A-T.
+Exactly these signals are varied from industry to industry, however, there are some requirements and concepts that are universal across all industries to demonstrate E-A-T.